-There’s something about this red-brown color that just suits every season, and this year the trend is still going strong into Winter.
+There’s something about the red-brown color of auburn that just suits every season, and this year the trend is still going strong into winter.
 Take it from Joico Global Artistic Guest Artist, Mark Mileti: "Auburn is always a tried-and-true trend tone," he says.
 "So much so that I find my blondes and brunettes who are color shy to even request warmer highs and lows to be infused in their chosen blonde or brunette.
 I find it pretty regular… Once the weather gets cooler, the hair color gets warmer."
 Keep reading to see whether you prefer copper, sun-kissed, plum, or true red auburn.

 Meet the Expert

 - Mark Mileti is a Joico Global Artistic Guest Artist with more than 25 years of experience as a hair colorist.
 He is currently the head colorist for Studio B Salon in New York City.

 - Ryan Sanger is a hairstylist at Bomane Salon in Beverly Hills, California.
 There, he specializes in hair color and extensions.

 Emma Stone has worn every shade of auburn.
 Here, she wears a perfect example of copper auburn, which Mileti describes as "a copper color with a slightly brown base and a hint of gold."
 It's a "more mellow sister to copper, the slightly saner cousin to burgundy."

 Sanger calls copper auburn the true shade of auburn.
 It's a color that's overall incredibly warm and rich—just like the metal, he explains.
 Try warming up a naturally darker color by adding copper auburn highlights, as seen here on Taraji P. Henson.